Désolé, la version française de cette page ne peut être offerte pour le moment.

 Steering Committee Members

 Devlin Kuyek, Researcher, GRAIN.
-Devlin is a researcher based in Montreal, Quebec and works with the international organization GRAIN.
-In the late 1990s, Devlin lived and worked with non-governmental and peasant organizations in Malaysia and the Philippines.
-Devlin is active in Canada through his research and involvement in various organizations and networks, such as The Forum on Privatization and the Public Domain.
+Devlin is a researcher based in Montreal, Quebec, who has worked with the international organization GRAIN since 2003.
 He is the author of The Real Board of Directors: The construction of biotechnology policy in Canada, 1980-2002 and Good Crop, Bad Crop: Seed Politics and the Future of Food in Canada, published by Between the Lines Press November 2007.

 Heather Lee, Toronto, Ontario: Heather is a co-founder of No-More GMOs, a CBAN member group based in Toronto that is focused on local advocacy and education.
 She studied Canada’s regulatory and policy-making framework for GE Foods for her undergraduate and graduate theses and has given talks on GMOs everywhere from community events and farmers’ markets to national academic conferences.
 She has collaborated to raise awareness, and counter misinformation, about GE foods with community groups, co-ops, the Organic Council of Ontario, the National Farmers Union, and non-GMO focused distributors, farmers, producers, and retailers.
 Heather is also a founding member of the Toronto Non-GMO Coalition.